cabalmail/cabal-infra/docs/setup.md

 ## Domain registration

 You must register your desired domains (control and mail) with your chosen registrar.
 Cabalmail requires exactly one control domain and at least one mail domain.
 Registration requires an email address.
-You can use a temporary account with any of the free providers for this address, and later, you can update the registration records with a self-hosted address once your hosting infrastructure is up and running.
+You can use a temporary email account with any of the free providers for this address, and later, you can update the registration records with a self-hosted address once your hosting infrastructure is up and running.

 The control domain is for infrastructure, not for email addresses.
 If you like to send mail from example.com, you might use example.net as your control domain.
 If so, then you would retrieve your mail from imap.example.net, send mail to smtp-out.example.net, and manage your addresses at admin.example.net.

 # Provisioning

+The developers have striven to make provisioning as automated as possible.
+However, there are some unavoidably manual steps.
+Several of these steps are discussed above under [Prerequisites](#Prerequisites), and others are discussed below under [Post-Autonation Steps](#PostAutomation).
+However, one unavoidably must be attended to during the provsioning.
+This is why the terraform directoy has been subdivided into two subdirectories: The first attends to the initial steps, and the second all the rest.
+The order is dns first and infra second.
+The overwhelming majority of resources are created by infra.

-1. Set up the prerequisites above.
+1. Set up the [prerequisites](#Prerequisites) above.

 2. Run the terraform/dns stack.